 I guess I have always thought of my painting as something that I design.
-I think about what would be the 'ideal' painting, what I myself would want to hang in a house - how I could design that and put those elements together.
+I think about what would be the 'ideal' painting, what I would want to hang in a house - how I could design that and put those elements together.
 There is also an interest in the dramatic potential or associated status of an artwork.
-On one level these paintings look like they belong to someone who is wealthy, though of course in reality they probably don't, they are the artifice of status.
+On one level these paintings look like they belong to someone who is wealthy though, of course, in reality they probably don't, they are the artifice of status.
 It's perhaps a touch ironic, designing a lifestyle that isn't anything like mine!

-I guess they are a bit 80s!
-Those pieces in The Narrows shows were all based on photographs - I buy props and set up shoots, which comes from my art direction background I suppose, I pop dye in cocktail glasses and scatter confetti - things like that - but people tend to miss that whole part of the process, I think a lot of people think they are found images, or from greeting cards!
+Those pieces in The Narrows show were all based on photographs.
+I buy props and set up shoots, which comes from my art direction background I suppose.
+I pop dye in cocktail glasses and scatter confetti - things like that - but people tend to miss that whole part of the process.
+I think a lot of people think they are found images or from greeting cards!

-It just developed over time... when I graduated from art school, I was doing very soft-focus paintings, it was really one of the trends that went through the art school-
+It just developed over time.
+When I graduated from art school, I was doing very soft-focus paintings which was really one of the trends that went through the art school-

 Yes - and then it became more and more crisp, naturally I just wanted to simplify them, make them bolder.

-But I do love his work!
-And Alex Katz.
+Alex Katz.
 And Wayne Thiebaud.
-When I went to the Louvre for the first time, I looked at the Chardin still life paintings for a long time, they're really simple but contemporary compositions...
+When I went to the Louvre for the first time, I looked at the Chardin still life paintings for a long time; they're really simple but contemporary compositions...
 I am also fairly obsessed with interior design.
 I was just given a book of 70s Italian interiors photographed by Carla De Benedetti - they are pretty amazing.

-It's a house in Tasmania that my grandfather designed, it's now my mother's house.
+Itís a house in Tasmania that my grandfather designed and it's now my mother's house.
 I managed to convince her to let me rearrange her furniture.
-I guess it's an interest in the imaginary art collector, artwork, when you make it, your image is for somebody, to be collected or hung - but sometimes you don't sell any.
-That project is a way to show work in a place where I had imagined them to belong.
+I guess it's an interest in the 'imaginary art collector'.
+Artwork, when you make it, is for somebody, to be collected and hung but sometimes you don't sell any.
+The Un project is a way to show some work in a place where I had imagined them to belong.

-No, they are a group of artists that I asked to borrow images of their work.
+No, they belong to a group of artists that I asked to borrow images of their work.
 Again, it's art direction and interior design, designing with artworks.
-The last film I worked on - was a gothic horror set in an art school group house, and we had to source artworks to hang on the walls, the Un Magazine project was a natural progression from that...
+The last film I worked on was a gothic horror set in an art school group house.
+We had to source artworks to hang on the walls and the Un Magazine project was a natural progression from that...